 Check out details about Red Deer First Aid below!

 Registration and enrolment

 Training courses are offered at very low rates, the lowest in the area.
 Other training service providers can’t compete with Red Deer First Aid course rates.
-Initial enrolment fees are inclusive of taxes, certificates, Red Cross registration fees, training manuals, and use of training equipment.
+Initial enrolment fees are inclusive of taxes, certificates, St Mark James registration fees, training manuals, and use of training equipment.

 Trainees who drop out of their course are entitled to a full refund, provided a 72-hour notice is given.

 Standard first aid training classes are very popular among Red Deer First Aid trainees because of the variety of skills learned.
 Trainees learn to manage different injuries or situations such as bleeding, burn, or choking emergencies.

 The following is a break down of the major topics taught in a two-day standard first aid OH&S approved course: